 This updated, beautifully bound volume looks at purses and handbags primarily from London's Victoria & Albert Museum.
 Fashion curators and coauthors Wilcox and Currie trace the development of bags in the 16th century through the designer ‘it’ bags of the 2000s.

 — Library Journal

-Claire Wilcox is senior curator, Department of Furniture, Textiles and Fashion at the V&A and professor in fashion curation, London College of Fashion, University of the Arts London.
-She has curated numerous high-profile exhibitions for the V&A, including, most recently, “Alexander McQueen: Savage Beauty” in 2015.
+Claire Wilcox is Senior Curator of Fashion at the V&A and Professor in Fashion Curation at the London College of Fashion, University of the Arts London.